cycleplatform/docs-portal/docs/reference/environments/scoped-variables.md

 ### Scope

-Scoped variables can be applied to all containers in an environment or specifically to a mutable list of containers.
+Scoped variables can be applied to all containers in an environment or specifically to a mutable list of containers or container identifiers.

-The **Global** checkbox being checked signifies that every container in the environment should inherit the variable, while a user that wishes to only apply the variable to specific containers can use the **Containers** dropdown menu.
+The **Global** checkbox being checked signifies that every container in the environment should inherit the variable.

+Selecting options from the **Existing Containers** dropdown will allow the user to associate the scoped variable with a single __existing__ container.

+The **Container Identifiers** form field allows for the user to enter container identifier(s) that may or may not match an existing container.
+This is really useful for associating a scoped variable with containers that will be part of deployments.

+#### Example - Container Identifiers
+A user has a deployment that always has three containers: `api`, `worker`, `frontend`.
+The `api` container needs access to a scoped variable, but future versions of that api container don't exist yet.

+Using the `container identifiers` option, the user sets the scope to `api` because the container identifier for the api container is always api in this case.
+The future versions of the api container in the deployment will have access to the scoped variable because the container identifier scope setting has a match for the container identifier.

 ### Access